temporalio/documentation/docs/java-testing-and-debugging.md

 }
 ```

-In addition to writing unit and integration tests, debugging your workflows is also a very
+In addition to writing unit and integration tests, debugging your Workflows is also a very
 valuable testing tool.
 You can debug your workflow code using a debugger provided
 by your favorite Java IDE.